lovisareiche/NIER/README.md

 creates timeseries plot with all gender gaps

 ### regressions.R
-creates tables: boeknowreg, pireg, piregint, pibadreg, BOEsatreg, boesources table boeknowregsources can be found when looking at the output og model sourceboe_2 manually
+creates tables: boeknowreg, pireg, piregint, pibadreg, BOEsatreg, boesources;
+table boeknowregsources can be found when looking at the output og model sourceboe_2 manually

 ### sources.R